robinbb/blog/src/hugo/content/blog/employees-are-more-important-than-customers-and-investors.md

 ---
 title: "Employees Are More Important Than Customers and Investors"
-description: >-
-  New leaders of tech startups need to understand that engaged employees are the best foundation for building a successful business.
 date: "2020-09-23"
 draft: false
 tags:
 - leadership
 - management
 - engagement
 ---